About 2060 wordsAbout 7 min

-Before submitting feedback, it is recommended to check the corresponding documentation first and see if the question already exists in the following FAQs and feedback.
+Before submitting feedback, check the corresponding documentation or the following FAQs and feedback(Open in new window).

-If you cannot find the answer, please submit an issue at feedback.
+If you cannot find the answer, submit an issue at feedback(Open in new window).

 Why is the pipeline not triggered?

-To locate the issue of pipeline not being triggered, you need to first understand the process from pipeline triggering to execution.
+To diagnose why a pipeline is not triggered, first understand the process from trigger to execution.

 Taking the push event as an example: